claire-west/svstudio-manual/docs/ai-functions/pitch-mode-rap.md

 !!! warning

-    Rap Mode is not yet available for Cantonese Chinese.
+    Rap Mode is not yet available for Cantonese Chinese or Spanish.

 ## Enabling Rap Mode